 Organoleptic characteristics of olive oil are sensations perceived by our senses - smell, taste and colour.
 Although colour, in this case, is not a symptom of olive oil quality.

 - It would be best if you used small and dark glass to avoid appreciation of olive oil colour.
-Actually, at marqt.no you can buy professional cobalt blue tasting olive oil glasses.
+At Marqt.no, you can buy professional cobalt blue tasting olive oil glasses.

 - It will help if you don't smoke or eat any food for at least one hour before.